 The process to buy jTrainGraph Pro is as follows:

 The terms and conditions to use jTrainGraph in an commercial environment are negotiated for every request.

-If neccessary, jTrainGraph can be used for commercial purposes in these areas:
+jTrainGraph can be used for commercial purposes in various areas:

 If you have any questions, proposals, wishes, problem reports or you want to use jTrainGraph for commercial applications, feel free to contact me via e-mail:

 Example for a train graph of "Kaiserstuhlbahn" created with jTrainGraph.
 When you click on the image, the whole operation day including train transitions will be opened:

 Example for a train graph with multiple columns with an overview on "Trossinger Eisenbahn".
 When you click on the image, the pdf-file printed with jTrainGraph will be opened: